 - Solutions that delight customers.

-Doro Care, through its monitoring centres, is part of four large purchasing frameworks:
+Doro Care is part of these large purchasing frameworks:

 - Northern Housing Consortium — a membership organisation supporting housing providers across the North of England.